How to Define, Measure, and Manage Your Business Goals

 Take Grasshopper.
 After asking themselves some very challenging questions, they determined that growing as a SaaS company depended on their customer acquisition cost, churn rate, average revenue per user, and the lifetime value of each client.

 Everything Grasshopper did to raise its valuation north of $170 million was based around measuring and improving these killer metrics.
 They did vigorous market testing.
-They scrapped initiatives that weren’t working and refocused their resources on those that were driving up the growth rate.
+They scrapped initiatives that weren’t working and refocused their resources on those that drove up the growth rate.
 And they brought in triple-A talent who kept driving that growth and pushed the company up to the next level.